A ski or snowboard holiday in Canada is a dream to many UK snowsports enthusiasts, but might be more within reach than first imagined.

 As you can see the hotels and ski packages are comparable and at times cheaper than your average European ski trip!
 In return for a longer travel day, the added value to your holiday experience is huge.

 Here are a few more comparisons on the smaller details:

 *Prices for France taken from Numeo.com.
 Prices from Fernie are local and based on an exchange rate of £1 = CAD$1.80.
 As many UK skiers will know, the prices shown here for France are a starting price, and prices at higher end/on-mountain restaurants may double or triple.
 In comparison, Fernie prices are low across the board and don't fluctuate a lot between in-town and on mountain- the price you see is the price you get and it's easy to budget and enjoy an evening out without breaking the bank.

 TF: UK skiers & snowboarders are familiar with European Resorts and know what to expect.
 Will Fernie live up to those expectations?

-Canadian resorts offer pillowy soft snow, tree-line pistes, gullies, groomers and acres of pristine off-piste slopes.
-Fernie has all this spread out across the mountain from one convenient start and stop point, on 142 uncroweded pistes with terrain to suit every level and no queueing for lifts!
+Canadian resorts offer pillowy soft snow, tree-lined pistes, gullies, groomers and acres of pristine off-piste slopes.
+Fernie has all this spread out across the mountain from one convenient start and stop point, on 142 uncrowded pistes with terrain to suit every level and no queueing for lifts!
 What more could you want?